 macro-moths which is done mostly by the use of ultra-violet light traps at night.

-All but one of the species have been recorded since 2012, and only a few of them had also been found
+All of the species have been recorded since 2012, and only a few of them had also been found

 here in the past.
 Several of the species photographs below were taken at other Gloucestershire sites.

-3 nationally rare species have been found since 2012, all resident on the unimproved grassland.
-These species
+7 nationally rare species have been found since 2012, four of which are resident on the unimproved grassland.

-are given provisional Red Data Book status in the 2012 review of the status of microlepidoptera in Britain.
+These species are given provisional Red Data Book status in the 2012 review of the status of

 there seems to be a strong colony of this tiny moth (photos below, wingspan approximately 5mm)

-with specimens found quite easily during its flight period each year.
+with specimens found quite easily during its flight period in most years.

 Its larvae mine the leaves of Self-heal (Prunella vulgaris).

-The adults can be found during the daytime in late May and June.
+The adults can be found during the daytime, mostly from mid May to late June.

-- Coleophora niveicostella, pRDB3.
-When the first of two specimens was found
+- 37.043 Coleophora niveicostella (Drab Case-bearer), pRDB3.
+When the first specimen was found

 here in early August 2012 it was the first Glos. record for the species since 1916,